mesosphere/dcos-docs-site/pages/1.7/release-notes/1.7.0/index.md

 ![UI Universe](/1.7/img/ui-universe.gif)

-Figure 1.1 - DC/OS universe
+Figure 1 - DC/OS Universe
 # DC/OS component health available in the UI

 You can monitor the health of your cluster components from the DC/OS web interface.
 The component health page provides the health status of all DC/OS system components that are running in systemd.
 You can drill down by health status, host IP address, or specific systemd unit.
 For more information, see the [documentation][2].

 ![UI system health](/1.7/img/component-system-view.png)

-Figure 1.1 - Component System View
+Figure 2 - Component System View

 # <a name="dcos"></a>Improved DC/OS installation